apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/index.md

 By default, SwiftProtobuf includes field names, enum case names, and message/package names to support JSON serialization, full TextFormat serialization, and the `Google_Protobuf_Any` registry.
-In environments where TextFormat/JSON serialization is not required, this option allows you to selectively omit some or all of these strings.
+In environments where you don't need TextFormat/JSON serialization, this option allows you to selectively omit some or all of these strings.

 ```